-Another taxonomy is the one proposed by Leitão, Lelis and Mealha (2014a, 2014b), who set out to contribute to the analytical and operational model of brands' visual identity practice, suggesting a group of underlying principles that help structure visual identities according to their most common elements.
-The authors sustain that brands' visual identities, whether reflecting a modernist, postmodernist or hyper-modernist philosophy, are structured and oriented by four conceptual principles: Morphology, Syntax, Narrative and Experience.
-Eventually, this research has informed two other studies: 1) Lelis & Kreutz (2019) analysed hundreds of both conventional and dynamic logos in order to identify the narrative dimensions of visual identities at a discourse level.
-Conceiving logos as a brand's story containers, the authors were interested in framing not WHAT the brand can tell, but HOW the brand can tell its story(ies) and found that the more dynamic a brand is, the more flexible its storytelling seems to be; 2) Lelis (2019) presents a method for analysing colour in dynamic logos and from it the author concluded that these do not rely on colour consistency, suggesting that in fact, as opposed to conventional brand identities that used to own a colour, the most common colour harmony in dynamic logos is a variable polychromatic one.
+Another taxonomy is the one proposed by Leitão et al. (2014a, 2014b), who set out to contribute to the analytical and operational model of brands' visual identity practice, suggesting a group of underlying principles that help structure visual identities according to their most common elements.
+The authors maintain that brands' visual identities, whether reflecting a modernist, postmodernist or hyper-modernist philosophy, are structured and oriented by four conceptual principles: Morphology, Syntax, Narrative and Experience.
+Eventually, this research has informed two other studies: (1) Lelis and Kreutz (2019) analysed hundreds of both conventional and dynamic logos in order to identify the narrative dimensions of visual identities at a discourse level.
+Conceiving logos as a brand's story containers, the authors were interested in framing not WHAT the brand can tell, but HOW the brand can tell its story(ies) and found that the more dynamic a brand is, the more flexible its storytelling seems to be; (2) Lelis (2019) presents a method for analysing colour in dynamic logos and concludes that these do not rely on colour consistency, suggesting that, in fact, as opposed to conventional brand identities that used to own a colour, the most common colour harmony in dynamic logos is a variable polychromatic one.